Automatic Content Recognition Tracking in Smart TVs

 Yes.
 In a capitalist economy all act in self interest.
 This is clearly s bad system except if you have experience living under other systems and there the direction of migration should be a clue about what people prefer.

-• amelius a day ago ago
+• amelius 9 months ago ago

 > How are people to learn about products and services that are available?